zigbee-alliance/distributed-compliance-ledger/deployment/persistent_chains/main-net/main-net-launch-manual.md

 # DCL Mainnet Launch Guide

 <!-- markdownlint-disable MD029 -->
-This document is a step-by-step guide for DCL Mainnet launch ceremony.
+This document is a step-by-step guide for those who prefer manual configuration of DCL nodes.

 It  describes the following stages in details:

 * Pre-Ceremony
 * Ceremony